bnuredini/blog/content/writing/interactive-information-expansion.md

 a topic.

-You can decide if, instead of using fictional or over-simplified "textbook examples," you want to read about actual real-world applications of thing you're reading -- or you can do the opposite: you may decide that you don't want to get bogged down into the implementation details of something and ask for a simplified example, instead.
+You can decide if, instead of using fictional or over-simplified "textbook examples," you want to read about actual real-world applications of the thing you're reading -- or you can do the opposite: you may decide that you don't want to get bogged down into the implementation details of something and ask for a simplified example, instead.

 You could perhaps use your current knowledge and prompt the LLM to find differences between the information you currently have and the one you want to obtain.
 (This is why books like "Java for C++